Craig Simpson: Broadcasting career

 After retiring as a player, Simpson joined Fox television as a colour commentator.
 In 1998, Simpson joined CTV Sportsnet as a colour commentator for Edmonton Oilers regional games, as well as the network's weekly national broadcasts.
 He left in 2003 to become an assistant coach with the Oilers.
 After the 2006–07 season, he resigned from his position with the club to take a job as a colour commentator for CBC Television, alongside former Sportsnet partner Jim Hughson.
-Beginning in the 2008–09 season, the duo are the lead Hockey Night in Canada broadcast team and call the Stanley Cup Finals.
+Beginning in the 2008–09 season, the duo are the lead Hockey Night in Canada broadcast team and called the NHL All-Star Game, the Winter Classic, the top Conference Final, and the Stanley Cup Finals.
 When Rogers Media gained the NHL rights in 2014, the pair shifted to and re-joining Sportsnet, until Hughson retired from hockey broadcasting.
-Simpson is currently partnered with Chris Cuthbert, whom they called the 2021 Stanley Cup Finals, starting with the 2021–22 NHL season.
+Simpson is currently partnered with Chris Cuthbert, starting with the 2021–22 NHL season.

 Simpson is also the former colour commentator for the EA Sports NHL franchise, along with play-by-play partner Hughson.
-He also appears in TV commercials and print ads for Carpet Superstores of Edmonton.
+He also appears in TV commercials and print ads for Carpet Superstores in Edmonton.

 On March 22, 2008, Hughson and Simpson called the NHL game between the Edmonton Oilers and the Colorado Avalanche at 1 p.m.
 MDT.
-They then boarded a chartered plane to Calgary where the pair then announced the third game of the Hockey Night in Canada triple-header between the Calgary Flames and the Minnesota Wild at 8 p.m.
+They boarded a chartered plane to Calgary, where the pair announced the third game of the Hockey Night in Canada triple-header between the Calgary Flames and the Minnesota Wild at 8 p.m.
 MDT.
 This is believed to be a first in the National Hockey League.